fengbjlab/victor/README.md

 ##### 2. Compile

 There are two makefile in the src/ folder, one for linux and one for Mac OS.
 They assume that the libraries are installed to /opt/local/ in Mac and to ~/local/ in linux.
 If the libraries are in other location, change the makefile.
-The following commands will compile the programs, create a bin/ folder, and put the binary executable files are in the bin/.
+The following commands will compile the programs, create a bin/ folder, and put the binary executable files in the bin/.

 ```
 cd src